nariaki3551/flopt/docs/tutorial/modeling_and_solving.rst

   # Permutation (flopt.VarPermutation) -- for permutation variable
   x = Variable("x", lowBound=0, upBound=5, cat="Permutation")

 Permutation variable has a permutation.
-We use this variable to model the problem that optimizes the permutaion, sush as travelling salesman problem (TSP) or the quadratic assignment problem (QAP).
+We use this variable to model the problem that optimizes the permutaion, sush as :doc:`../case_studies/tsp` or the quadratic assignment problem (QAP).

 In addition, we can create multiple variables as array or dictionary format.